-Anatomy of a Left Hook—Revision
+Anatomy of a Left Hook

 Great things come in threes.
 The left hook completes the powerful foundational trio of punches that are essential to every boxing session, known at Gloveworx as the Clutch 3.

-From your neutral boxing stance, shift your weight to the back leg while imagining a grape under your front foot.
-To squash the grape, rotate your front foot and knee towards the right to create the power that will then move through your torso—this is key to understanding the proper left hook technique.
+From your neutral boxing stance with knees slightly bent, shift your weight to the back leg while imagining a grape under your front foot.
+To squash the grape, rotate your lead foot and knee towards the right to create the power that will then move through your torso while twisting your hips—this is key to understanding the proper left hook technique.

 This punch completes the Clutch 3.
 The jab, the straight right hand, and the left hook can be used together to create combos that increase speed, skill, power, and endurance when working on the mitts.
-Review these punches consistently to improve your skills.